The Stars My Destination: Publication and reception

 First published in book form in the UK in June 1956 as Tiger!
 Tiger!, The Stars My Destination was subsequently serialized in Galaxy, where The Demolished Man had also appeared.
 It ran in four parts (October 1956 through January 1957), then was published in the US later in 1957.

 The novel has often featured in lists of the best science fiction novels of all time.

 Influence on cyberpunk

 The novel has been described as proto-cyberpunk, predating the literary movement by over two decades.
 Specifically, the novel features megacorporations as powerful as governments, a dark overall vision of the future, and the cybernetic enhancement of the body.

+Influence on widescreen baroque

+The Stars My Destination was one of the stories mentioned by name by Brian Aldiss in The Billion Year Spree as one of the seminal works in the genre he titled, widescreen baroque.'

 Allusions

 The name of Charles Fort Jaunte, who discovers teleportation, derives from Charles Fort, a writer principally of nonfiction, who coined the term "teleportation".

 The title "The Stars My Destination" appears in a quatrain quoted by Foyle twice during the book.
 The first time, while he is trapped in outer space, he states: